 Only when pondering Google maps did I see that there was a short, straightforward road route from St Fagans under the M4 motorway, albeit comprised partly of narrow country lanes.
 (How had I not seen or figured this out before?)
-A ten to fifteen minute drive was all it took, if that.
+A ten to fifteen minute drive was all it took.
 And of course it was Garth Hill, immediately overlooking the pretty suburban village of Pentyrch, as well as a vast swathe of the region.
 You imagine any local Pentyrch photographer will have spent a serious amount of time up here.

 Garth Hill is locally called The Garth, because Garth actually means ‘hill’ in Welsh, or Garth Mountain (but probably not by Swiss people).
 It’s said to have inspired “Ffynnon Garw”, the fictional peak featured in the book and film, The Englishman Who Went Up a Hill But Came Down a Mountain by Christopher Monger.

 At 1007 feet (307m) tall, Garth Hill just qualifies as a mountain by the UK definition of being over 1,000 feet.
 Apparently there are five ancient tumuli atop the hill.
 These are burial mounds for the elite of really really old people, although only two are now visible.
 It was also a place of significant industry, with coal mining being the main activity around the base.
 You can find stacks more information and trivia about the place at this dedicated Garth Mountain website.